fls-bioinformatics-core/auto_process_ngs/docs/source/using/make_fastqs.rst

 --------

 The ``make_fastqs`` command is the backbone of the ``auto_process`` pipeline.
-It performs the key step of generating Fastq files from the raw BCL data produced by the sequencer.
+It is run after creating the analysis directory using the :doc:`setup <setup>` command and performs the key step of generating Fastq files from the raw BCL data produced by the sequencer.

 The general invocation of the command is: